emilosmanbegovicmm/emilosman/_posts/2021-07-16-stile-gallery.md

 [Source code](https://github.com/emilosman/stile-gallery)

-A 3D art gallery that runs in the browser.
+A 3D art gallery that runs in the browser using WebGL.
 An ongoing project that is heavily WIP.
 Modeled in Blender by [Matthew Fall McKenzie](https://matthewthestoat.neocities.org/).
 Artwork by various artists affiliated with [STILE](https://twitter.com/secessionstile).